shubhamkarale1999/DesignationMaster/README.md

 "ConnectionStrings": {
   "DefaultConnection": "Data Source=.;Initial Catalog=DesignationMaster;Integrated Security=True;Trust Server Certificate=True"
 }
-Update YOUR_SERVER_NAME to match your local/remote SQL Server.
+Update ConnectionStrings to match your local/remote SQL Server. if required

 3. Update the Database
 Use the Entity Framework Core CLI or Package Manager Console to apply migrations and create the database.